 - Functions and Structure of a Medical School.
 Standards for Accreditation of Medical Education Programs.
 May 2012 version.
 Liaison Committee for Medical Education.
 Available at: www.lcme.org/functions.pdf

 - Roberts KB, Raszka, WV.
 Preparing future pediatricians: Making time count.
 Pediatrics 2011;128: 827.

-Welcome to the New Directions Task Force site about our efforts for curriculum renewal.
+Welcome to the CURRICULUM RENEWAL TASK Force site about our efforts for curriculum renewal.
 Members of the task force developed a vision for our students as Fearless Learners™.
 Driving our new curriculum proposal is our understanding that learning is not just about studying what is known, but also about curiosity,discovering new ideas and challenging ourselves to do better.

-To submit suggestions for review by the NDTF for curriculum redesign, please send me an email.
+To submit suggestions for review by the Curriculum Renewal Task Force for curriculum redesign, please send me an email.
 Thank you for your interest in our efforts!